EastonLee/eastonlee.github.io/_posts/2017-03-30-neural-networks-for-machine-learning-university-of-toronto.markdown

 Graded: Lecture 5 Quiz
 Graded: Programming Assignment 2: Learning Word Representations.

-# Week 6

-Optimization: How to make the learning go faster
+# Week 6: Optimization: How to make the learning go faster

-We delve into mini-batch gradient descent as well as discuss adaptive learning rates.
-5 videos, 1 reading
-Reading: Lecture Slides (and resources)
-Video: Overview of mini-batch gradient descent
+## Overview of mini-batch gradient descent

-Video: A bag of tricks for mini-batch gradient descent
+## A bag of tricks for mini-batch gradient descent

-Video: The momentum method
+## The momentum method

-Video: Adaptive learning rates for each connection
+## Adaptive learning rates for each connection

-Video: Rmsprop: Divide the gradient by a running average of its recent magnitude
+## Rmsprop: Divide the gradient by a running average of its recent magnitude
-Graded: Lecture 6 Quiz

-# Week 7

-Recurrent neural networks
+# Week 7: Recurrent neural networks

-This module explores training recurrent neural networks 5 videos, 1 reading
-Reading: Lecture Slides (and resources)
-Video: Modeling sequences: A brief overview
+## Modeling sequences: A brief overview

+Linear dynamic systems and hidden Markov models are stochastic models, Recurrent neural networks are deterministic.

-Video: Training RNNs with back propagation
+## Training RNNs with back propagation

-Video: A toy example of training an RNN
+## A toy example of training an RNN

-Video: Why it is difficult to train an RNN
+## Why it is difficult to train an RNN

-Video: Long-term Short-term-memory
+## Long-term Short-term-memory

-# Week 8

-More recurrent neural networks
+# Week 8: More recurrent neural networks

-We continue our look at recurrent neural networks
-3 videos, 1 reading
-Reading: Lecture Slides (and resources)
-Video: Modeling character strings with multiplicative connections
+## Video: Modeling character strings with multiplicative connections

-Video: Learning to predict the next character using HF
+## Video: Learning to predict the next character using HF

-Video: Echo State Networks
+## Video: Echo State Networks

 # Week 9